Aldershot Tennis Club Rules & Notes

 10.4 A quorum shall consist of a simple majority of the Board of Directors.
 Should a meeting be necessary without a quorum, all resolutions made at that meeting must be ratified at a duly constituted meeting of the Board of Directors.

-10.14 A quorum for the purposes of the Annual General Meeting shall be considered those present or represented by proxy.
+10.17 A quorum for the purposes of the Annual General Meeting must be 40 per cent of the voting membership considered those present or represented by proxy.

 ARTICLE 11 – Election of Officers and Directors